Note

 When you configure your cloud to trust GitHub's OIDC provider, you must add conditions that filter incoming requests, so that untrusted repositories or workflows can’t request access tokens for your cloud resources:

-• Before granting an access token, your cloud provider checks that the subject and other claims used to set conditions in its trust settings match those in the request's JSON Web Token (JWT).
-As a result, you must take care to correctly define the subject and other conditions in your cloud provider.
+and other claims used to set conditions in its trust settings match those in the request's JSON Web Token (JWT).
+As a result, you must take care to correctly define the subject and other conditions in your cloud provider. - The OIDC trust configuration steps and the syntax to set conditions for cloud roles (using Subject and other claims) will vary depending on which cloud provider you're using.
+For some examples, see Example subject claims.

 Understanding the OIDC token